radanalyticsio/oshinko-cli/rest/CONTRIBUTING.md

    `./vendor/github.com/openshift/origin/` directory
 1. add rest dependencies to `vendor` directory and `Godeps.json` file

+*Note on REST server dependencies*
+As of the v0.2.2 release of the oshinko-cli package, the REST server has the following dependencies above and beyond the dependencies for core and cli:
+1. github.com/jessevdk/go-flags
+1. github.com/rs/cors
+1. github.com/rs/xhandler
+1. github.com/tylerb/graceful

 ## Unit tests

 All code that is contributed to this project should include unit tests that